Zettlr/zettlr-docs/docs/en/first-time-users/exporting-files.md

 # Exporting Files

 Until now, you have seen how to set up your workflows, creating files, and migrating your existing files to Markdown.
-The final, common step that you may wish to perform while using Zettlr is to export your documents into various export formats.
+The final step that follows after the writing is to export your documents into various export formats.

 Zettlr can export all of your files in a variety of ways, many of which are built-in, and all of which are fully customizable.